 8. Buying together can be better

 More income means more potential money available and a more secure situation for mortgage companies.
-So if you plan to share the house with a partner, a friend or family member, it can be a good idea to go in for the mortgage together.
+One of our mortgage tips is that if you plan to share the house with a partner, a friend or family member, it can be a good idea to go in for the mortgage together.
 You also need to remember that it is a big commitment and make sure you are both on board for what it means.
 You might also want to plan for what happens if one of you decides you want to move out and no longer contribute to the mortgage.

 9. Don’t keep changing the application